Click here to download the NCAPPS Overview as a pdf

 The goal of NCAPPS is to promote systems change that makes person-centered principles not just an aspiration but a reality in the lives of people who require services and supports across the lifespan.
 NCAPPS will assist States, Tribes, and Territories to transform their service and support systems to implement U.S. Department of Health and Human Services policy on person-centered thinking, planning, and practices.
 It will support a range of person-centered thinking, planning, and practices, regardless of funding source.

 Our NCAPPS Kickoff Webinar offers a detailed overview of the National Center on Advancing Person-Centered Practices and Systems (NCAPPS).
-The can find the slides here and the transcript here.
+The slides can be found here.

 What is person-centered thinking, planning, and practice?